Corporate Responsibility at Sonova

 Approach to stakeholder engagement

-Below you find information on Sonova’s regular engagement activities with our different stakeholder groups.
-In 2019/20, we additionally engaged with our key stakeholders to conduct an updated materiality assessment.
-More details are provided in the section “CR program” of this CR Report.
+Below you find information and examples of Sonovaʼs regular engagement activities with our different stakeholder groups.
+The latest engagement with our key stakeholders related to the ESG materiality assessment was in 2019/20.

 Customers and consumers